The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Regularity theory of the linear relativistic Landau equation with the specular reflection boundary condition

 $(ii)$ The estimate \eqref{eq2} holds. \end{lemma}

-\begin{proof}[Proof of Lemma \ref{lemma 7.3}] Without loss of generality, we assume that $\varkappa = 1/2$.
-The proof is split into six steps.
+\begin{proof}[Proof of Lemma \ref{lemma 7.4}] The proof is split into six steps.
 First, we localize in space and momentum variables and use a boundary flattening argument.
 Then, we use a `mirror extension argument (see Step 3 on p. \pageref{eq2.11.4}) to `erase' the boundary conditions and reduce the equation to the one on the whole space.
-Then, we use a transformation that reduces the equation to a Newtonian KFP equation, and we apply the $S_2$ estimate of \cite{DY_21a}.
+Then, we use a transformation that reduces the equation to a Newtonian KFP equation, and we apply the $S_2^{N}$ (see \eqref{eq1.2.4.0}) estimate of \cite{DY_21a}.

 \textbf{Step 1: localization.} Let $\chi_k = \chi_k (x), k = 1, \ldots, m$ be a standard partition of unity in $\Omega$ such that supp $\chi_1 \subset \Omega$, $0 \le \chi_k \le 1$, $k = 1, \ldots, m$, and